jmcooper/angular-hogwarts-tdd-kata/README.md

 ### Test 2: Failing

 You have completed your first test.
 One point for Hufflepuff.
 Is the story complete? **No, the catalog does not show up on the web page.
-The catalog.html UI expects an object called catalog on the scope.
+The ``catalog.html`` UI expects an property called ``catalog`` on the scope.
 I can do that!**

 Ahem.
 You can write a test for that? **Oh, yes, that's what I meant.**